nopnop2002/esp-idf-mirf/README.md

 # esp-idf-mirf
 A port of the Mirf library for ESP-IDF.
-The library provides basic control of the Nordic NRF24L01 RF Transceiver.
+The library provides basic control of the Nordic NRF24L01 RF modules.

 I ported from [here](https://github.com/nopnop2002/Arduino-STM32-nRF24L01).